JonnySpruce/ml-sudoku-solver/blog/sudoko_blog_structure.md

 ![Learning rate values loss rate](./images/learningRates.png)

-You can see that a learning rate that is high trains quickly and then struggles to become very accurate, whereas a learning rate that is too low will train very slowly, and may also get stuck in a local minima, rather than learning to generalise correctly.
+You can see that a learning rate that is high trains quickly and then struggles to become very accurate, whereas a learning rate that is too low will train very slowly, and may also get stuck in a local minimum, rather than learning to generalise correctly.
 At the end of each of the training epochs above, we also ran each model against our validation data to get the accuracy and loss values:

 | Learning Rate | Accuracy | Avg Loss |
 |---------------|----------|----------|